openenergymonitor/Hardware/emonTxV3/emonTx_V3.4/readme.md

-# emonTx V3.2
+# emonTx V3.4

-emonTx low power wireless energy monitoring node.
+The emonTx V3.4 is the latest generation of the open-source hardware Arduino compatiable emonTx low power wireless energy monitoring node.
+The unit has been totally re-designed using surface mount (SMT) electronics to enable automated pre-assembled manufacture here in the UK.

 [http://shop.openenergymonitor.com/emontx-v3/]([http://shop.openenergymonitor.com/emontx-v3/])